AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="ContextActivities"></a>
 ###9.6.2  contextActivities
-Statements with a results object (section 9.5) that include either "success” or "completion” properties MUST contain a contextActivities object with the "id" property of "moveon".
+Statements with a results object (Section 9.5) that include either "success" or "completion" properties MUST contain a contextActivities object with the "id" property of "moveon".
 Other statements MUST NOT include this property.
 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems.

-All cmi5 Statements MUST include an object with the "id" property of "cmi5" in contextActivities.
-This purpose of this property is to identify cmi5 specific statements during LRS searches.
+All CMI5 Statements MUST include an object with the "id" property of "cmi5" in contextActivities.
+The purpose of this property is to identify CMI5 specific statements during LRS searches.

 <a name="extensions"></a>
 ###9.6.3 extensions